vantagemods/libvantage/README.md

 ## Stream

 `Stream` is a wrapper around Node's `Buffer` class that makes reading and writing to Buffers less verbose.
-See `stream.ts` for usage details.
+See `stream.ts` for implementation details.

 ## Miscellaneous and Internal
 - `setEditor(editor: SaveEditor)` - Set the editor implementation used by Vantage.
-This is done by [main.ts](https://github.com/vantagemods/editor-skeleton/blob/master/src/main.ts) in the Editor Skeleton.
+This is done by [main.ts](https://github.com/vantagemods/editor-skeleton/blob/master/src/main.ts) in the [Editor Skeleton](https://github.com/vantagemods/editor-skeleton).
-- `openDevTools()` - Open the dev tools.
+- `openDevTools()` - Open Chrome's dev tools.
 This is done automatically by Vantage in development mode.
 You can also press `Ctrl + Shift + D`.